the-coinmaker/oztg-v1003/README.md

 # UPDATE YOUR OZEETY NODE!
+ONLY with ROOT USER!!!!
 login on your server.
 If you use root copy into putty!

 ```bash